alabou/bcp-006-01/docs/NMOS With JPEG XS.md

 The NMOS terms 'Node', 'Source', 'Flow', 'Sender', 'Receiver' are used as defined in the [NMOS Glossary](https://specs.amwa.tv/nmos/main/docs/Glossary.html).

-## JPEG XS IS-04 Sources, Flows and Senders
+## H.264 IS-04 Sources, Flows and Senders

-Nodes capable of transmitting JPEG XS video streams MUST have Source, Flow and Sender resources in the IS-04 Node API.
+Nodes capable of transmitting H.264 video streams MUST have Source, Flow and Sender resources in the IS-04 Node API.

 ### Sources

 The Source resource MUST indicate `urn:x-nmos:format:video` for the `format`.
 Source resources can be associated with many Flows at the same time.
-The Source is therefore unaffected by the use of JPEG XS compression.
+The Source is therefore unaffected by the use of H.264 compression.

 ### Flows

-The Flow resource MUST indicate `video/jxsv` in the `media_type` attribute, and `urn:x-nmos:format:video` for the `format`.
+The Flow resource MUST indicate `video/h264` in the `media_type` attribute, and `urn:x-nmos:format:video` for the `format`.
 This has been permitted since IS-04 v1.1.

 For Nodes implementing IS-04 v1.3 or higher, the following additional requirements on the Flow resource apply.

-In addition to those attributes defined in IS-04 for all coded video Flows, the following attributes defined in the [Flow Attributes register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/) of the [NMOS Parameter Registers][] are used for JPEG XS.
+In addition to those attributes defined in IS-04 for all coded video Flows, the following attributes defined in the [Flow Attributes register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/) of the [NMOS Parameter Registers][] are used for H.264.

 These attributes provide information for Controllers and Users to evaluate stream compatibility between Senders and Receivers.